 “This isn’t just a problem within the industry.
 This could become a global crisis down the road,” he said.
 “If you don’t have the skill set available, you’re going to have to start grounding aircraft because you can’t get the maintenance done on them.
 You cannot just bring people in the door and say ‘hey, work on an aeroplane’.”

-For an industry struggling to fight off the effects of its worst year in history, a mechanic shortage adds an additional challenge.
+For an industry struggling to fight off the effects of the prolonged COVID-19 pandemic, a mechanic shortage adds an additional challenge.
 Air travel relies upon a complex supply chain, in which one small breakdown or delay can have enormous and costly consequences.
 Airlines can scarcely afford to compound that problem with a shortage of talented men and women to instal and maintain these parts.